 Indicate the total hours and minutes in a school week the student is removed from general education settings.
-This time must match the time on the service page.

 Total Time In General Education

 Indicate the total hours and minutes in a school week the student is in general education settings.